Loading ...

 • Prohibit new attempts after due date: Students cannot start new attempts once due date and time has passed.

-5. Select any of the options under Presentation Options
+5. Select any of the options under Presentation Options.

-Note on Prohibit Backtracking: Prohibit backtracking prevents students from viewing and changing previous questions.
+Note: Prohibit backtracking prevents students from viewing and changing previous questions.
 Consider allowing students to backtrack as, in paper based exams, students can review the entire test and begin with the sections they are most confident in.
 They may also remember answers to previous questions as the test goes on.

 6. Select Attempts allowed and Grade using to edit how tests are graded and submitted.
 For more information about grade categories, see the Using Gradebook Categories article.